williamw520/jsoda/README.md

 cache is used, which is a simple in-memory LRU cache service.

 Pass in *null* or a MemCacheableNoop object if you don't want caching.

+#### Serializable for Caching

+A class must implement java.io.Serializable to participate in caching.

+#### @CachePolicy

+The @CachePolicy annotation can be applied to a model class to enable or disable caching for the class and controls the object expiration.

+By default, all Serializable classes are cached automatically.
+To turn off caching for a class, set @CachePolicy.cacheable to false.

+#### Caching Scope

+The scope of the data objects cached depends on the type of caching service and whether a *MemCacheable* object is shared among the Jsoda objects.

+When an external distributed cache service (like MemCache) is used, the scope is global to all Jsoda objects having it, even among different JVM's.
+When a local cache service (MemCacheableSimple) is used, the caching scope is limited to the one MemCacheable object.
+If each Jsoda object has its own MemCacheable object, the cached data objects are not shared.
+If multiple Jsoda objects share the same MemCacheable object, the cached data objects are shared.

 #### Cache by Field